MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-example.md

 > Every time you start designing, you create a new extension and the changes you make in the Designer will apply to all users.

-To add the same fields and customize the **Customer Card** page, follow the next steps:
+To add the same fields and customize the **Reward Card** page, follow the next steps:
 - Choose the purple box to the right of the **Last Modified Date** field and select **Remove**.
 - Navigate to the **Reward Card** page by choosing **+ new**.
 - Select **More** from the Designer bar.